prisonbookscollective/prisonbookscollective.github.io/support-us.md

 		<p>3.</p>
 	</div>
 	<div class="content">
-		<h2>Donate office supplies.</h2>
+		<h2>Purchase office supplies.</h2>
 		<p>We always need more paper, 9×12 envelopes, and printer cartridges!
-Please consider donating office supplies listed on our Amazon wish list (you are welcome to donate any unused items of your own, too).</p>
+Please consider donating office supplies listed on our <a href="{{ site.amazon_wishlist }}">Amazon wish list</a> (you are welcome to donate any unused items of your own, too).</p>
-		<p>When you purchase items from our Amazon wish list, they are mailed to a volunteer’s address and brough to the work site.
-If you would like to donate items directly, please contact us and we’ll schedule a time to meet.
+		<p>When you purchase items from our wish list, they are mailed to a volunteer’s address and brough to the work site.
+If you would like to donate items directly, please <a href="mailto:{{ site.contact_email }}?subject=Office%20Supply%20Donation">contact us</a> and we’ll schedule a time to meet.
 Thanks!</p>
 	</div>
 	<a href="{{ site.amazon_wishlist }}" class="support-card">
 		<img src="/img/logo-amazon.png" alt="">